zli119/Document/README.md

 # Document_Classify
-# A program that reads documents of every kind.
-Gueses what the contents are and creates and index of documents.
+# A program that reads documents of every kind, gueses what the contents are and creates index of documents.

 ### 1. target